Latest WyoTech Statistics Show Increase in Graduates, Graduation Rate, Job Placements?

-Data shows that the booming automotive, diesel, collision and refinishing, and welding trade school is meeting industry need for skilled, workforce-ready technicians.?
+Data shows that the booming automotive, diesel, collision and refinishing, and welding trades school is meeting industry's need for skilled, workforce-ready technicians.?

 WyoTech has boomed since new owners, led by former president Jim Mathis, took over in 2018.
 Enrollment soared from just a handful of students, and the school invested in new facilities and programs aligned with market needs and developed in partnership with industry experts.?

-Even as WyoTech sent more graduates into the job market, the school maintained a strong job placement rate: About 76.8% of graduates landed jobs in 2022, up from 76.2% in 2017.?
+Even as WyoTech sent more graduates into the job market, the school maintained a strong job placement rate: 458 WyoTech graduates found jobs in 2023 (as reported to the ACCSC), up from 255 in 2018.

 WyoTech officials say the growth in students and graduates proves that the school has built a reputation for producing the skilled, workforce-ready technicians employers want.?